2 among 11 stranded Malaysians leave North Korea

 “WFP confirms that two WFP staff of Malaysian nationality have left DPR Korea and arrived in Beijing today," the organisation told Channel NewsAsia on Thursday (Mar 9).
 "The staff members are international civil servants and not representatives of their national government.
 They work on WFP’s programmes in DPR Korea.”

+JUST IN: "WFP confirms that two WFP staff of Malaysian nationality have left DPR Korea and arrived in Beijing today." @WFP tells CNA— Sumisha Naidu (@SumishaCNA) March 9, 2017

+In a tweet, Malaysia's Prime Minister Najib Razak named the two Malaysians as Stella Lim and Nyanaprakash Muniandy.

-North Korea on Tuesday barred Malaysians from leaving the country, sparking tit-for-tat action by Malaysia, as tensions escalated over police investigations into the murder of Kim Jong Nam, the estranged half-brother of North Korean leader Kim Jong Un.
+The Malaysians had been barred from leaving North Korea as part of tit-for-tat action amid escalating tensions over police investigations into the murder of Kim Jong Nam, the estranged half-brother of North Korean leader Kim Jong Un.

+Channel NewsAsia understands that of the nine Malaysians left in North Korea, at least three are children.

+In a statement on Thursday, Mr Najib said that the Malaysians in North Korea were safe, and pledged that his government would do "everything possible" to ensure their return.